macmade/fatdump/README.md

 License
 -------

-XEOS is released under the terms of the XEOS Software License.
+fatdump is released under the terms of the BSD License.

 Repository Infos
 ----------------